Kid Rock pays off layaways for 350 families at Nashville Walmart

 The singer paid off all of the remaining layaway balances at the Dickerson Pike Walmart, the store said, "bringing incredible joy to about 350 families in Nashville."

-"Great idea!"
-Rock wrote in a tweet to Perry.
+"Great idea!" he wrote in a tweet to Perry.
 "I followed your lead and paid off the layaway at my local Walmart in Nashville.
 Merry Christmas and God Bless You!"

 Celebrities haven't been alone in spreading acts of kindness this holiday season.